benninkrs/DiagonalIndexing.jl/README.md

 ## Implementation Details

-`DiagonalIndexing` exploits the fact that Julia allows any type of value to be used an index, so long as methods are provided to translate that value into a collection of integer indices.  `diagonal` is a function that constructs an instance of `DiagIndex{N}`, which represents a diagonal on `N` axes.
+`DiagonalIndexing` exploits the fact that Julia allows any type of value to be used an index, so long as methods are provided to translate that value into a collection of integer or Cartesian indices.  `diagonal` is a function that constructs an instance of `DiagIndex{N}`, which represents a diagonal on `N` axes.
 The Base function `to_indices` is extended to translate instances of `DiagIndex` to the appropriate ranges of indices of the targeted array.
 In the general case, a `DiagIndex` instance is translated to a vector of `CartesianIndex` values, e.g.
 ```
 [CartesianIndex((1,1,...)), CartesianIndex((2,2,...)), ...]
 ```